DeepSpace2/StyleFrame/docs/api_documentation.rst

           border_type=utils.borders.thin, horizontal_alignment=utils.horizontal_alignments.center,
           vertical_alignment=utils.vertical_alignments.center)

-:bg_color: (str: hex string or color name ie `'yellow'` | utils.color) The background color
+:bg_color: (str: one of :ref:`utils.colors`, hex string or color name ie `'yellow'` Excel supports) The background color
 :bold: (bool) If true, a bold typeface is used
-:font: (str: font name | utils.font) The font to use
+:font: (str: one of :ref:`utils.fonts` or other font name Excel supports) The font to use
 :font_size: (int) The font size
-:font_color: (str: hex string or color name ie `'yellow'` | utils.color) The font color
+:font_color: (str: one of :ref:`utils.colors`, hex string or color name ie `'yellow'` Excel supports) The font color
-:number_format: (str: utils.font_number or any other format Excel supports) The format of the cell's value
+:number_format: (str: one of :ref:`utils.number_formats` or any other format Excel supports) The format of the cell's value
 :protection: (bool) If true, the cell/column will be write-protected
-:underline: (str: utils.underline or any other underline Excel supports) The underline type
+:underline: (str: one of :ref:`utils.underline` or any other underline Excel supports) The underline type
-:border_type: (str: utils.border_type or any other border type Excel supports) The border type
+:border_type: (str: one of :ref:`utils.border_type` or any other border type Excel supports) The border type
-:horizontal_alignment: (str: utils.horizontal_alignment or any other horizontal alignment Excel supports) Text's horizontal alignment
+:horizontal_alignment: (str: one of :ref:`utils.horizontal_alignments` or any other horizontal alignment Excel supports) Text's horizontal alignment
-:vertical_alignment: (str: utils.vertical_alignment or any other vertical alignment Excel supports) Text's vertical alignment
+:vertical_alignment: (str: one of :ref:`utils.vertical_alignments` or any other vertical alignment Excel supports) Text's vertical alignment

 Methods
 ^^^^^^^